ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 exceeded a predetermined maximum path length.
 We then combined the words associated with each node that was encountered along the path to form the simulated employer name.
 This approach resulted in a diverse range of names that maintained a realistic quality.
+However, it also resulted in some duplicates.
-Businesses can have the same name in real life but if/when we do have duplicate names we need to prevent duplicates for the names of the largest employers.
+Businesses can have the same name in real life, but they are more likely to choose unique names so that customers can tell them apart.
+To approximate this, we split the generated business names into 15 groups, and removed duplicate names within each group; therefore, no single name could be used by more than 15 businesses.

+Lastly, we removed business names that actually existed in the SafeGraph dataset and were used in that dataset fewer than 1,000 times, to avoid businesses in our simulation having real names by coincidence.

 Updating employer over time